TeamHypersomnia/Hypersomnia/docs/pages/todo/masterplan.md

 - Specjalne obiekty i tak nie beda skryptowane edytorze bo chcemy max performance
 	- one beda w c++

-## Folder structure

-- Project itself will be stored in yml
-	- the about section I think might be separate for the purposes of quick browsing

-- project.yml
-- project.about.yml
-- project.miniature.png

-## Map format

 ### Safety